 7. Benchmark your domain authority score

-Use a link analysis tool such as Majestic SEO to assess your website’s current domain authority score.
+Use a link analysis tool such as Ahrefs to assess your website’s current domain authority score.
 Your DA score is a measure of the equity within your current domain and is representative of how search engines evaluate how high in the search engine results pages your site should appear.
 The higher the score, the higher the placement.

 Switching off an internal link to a product page that is currently ranking at position 1 in Google, could drop that ranking and immediately switch off thousands in revenue overnight

 When your website migration goes successfully and you’ve not changed any of your URLs, all of your historic eCommerce SEO value will be passed across to your new site and your score should remain the same as before.

 If you find your score has dipped unexpectedly, then you can use this benchmark to identify that there has been a loss and take action to rectify the situation.

 If you’re migrating multiple websites into one new master website then you should expect that your DA score increases.